nickjwhite/diogenes/README.md

     make w32       # for windows build
     make mac-x64   # for mac osx build (Intel) make mac-arm64 # for mac osx build (Apple silicon)

+Gatekeeper will prevent the unsigned Apple silicon app from running unless you remove its quarantine attribute: `xattr -cr Diogenes.app`.

 Building the installers
 -----------------------